sammhow/rrc-pc/README.md

 - USB sound card
 - Programmable relay to auto power off the PC
 	- https://timers.shop/Multi-Functional-6V-28V-Time-Delay-Relay-Timer--10-amp-V8_p_79.html
-- 2x 12v-5v converters - one for RPi power the other to trigger power-off counter
+- 2x 12v-5v converters - one for RPi power the other for a powered USB hub
+- 12v-3v converter to trigger power-off counter.

 Optional hardware
 - TTL serial cable for RoverGauge